 Freetown is the capital and largest city of Sierra Leone.
 Freetown is the economic, financial, and cultural centre of Sierra Leone.
 Sierra Leone is in Western Africa, bordering the North Atlantic Ocean, between Guinea and Liberia.
-Tropical; hot, humid; summer rainy season (May to December); winter dry season (December to April).
-Coastal belt of mangrove swamps, wooded hill country, upland plateau, mountains in east.
+The climate is tropical, hot and humid with a summer rainy season and a winter dry season.
 The official language is English.
 Krio (an English creole) is the lingua franca.
 Local tribal languages are also spoken.
-The main religions are Islam, Christianity.
+The main religions are Islam and Christianity.
 The economy of Sierra Leone is slowly emerging from a protracted civil war and is showing signs of a successful transition.
 The country is very rich in minerals and has relied on mining, especially diamonds, for its economic base.
 The country is among the top 10 diamond producing nations in the world, and mineral exports remain the main foreign currency earner.
+Expatriate business dress is mostly conservative, though ties are not always worn.
 The security risk for expatriates in Sierra Leone is high.
 Risks include theft and violence.
 Other risks include poor infrastructure, hazardous driving conditions, and unreliable electricity and water.
-The population in Freetown is 0.773 Mil (2014 est.), while the inflation rate is 6.39% (2014 est.).
+The currency of Sierra Leone is the Sierra Leone Leone (SLL).
+Sierra Leone is largely a cash based economy.
+Credit cards are accepted at only a few hotels in Freetown.
+ATMs are available but limited in Freetown but there are high levels of fraud reported.
+Outside of Freetown credit cards are not accepted and ATMs are not be available.
+Medical facilities are well below international standards.
+Any medical treatment is required to be paid for up front.
+Rabies, lassa fever, water-borne diseases, malaria and other tropical diseases are common.
+Cholera is endemic.
+The population of Freetown is 1.1 Million (2018 est.), while the inflation rate (CPI) is 15.33% for Sierra Leone as at December 2017.
+For a single Expat, the personal income tax rate in Sierra Leone is progressive up to 30%.

 Cost Of Living